-20.2 Coinygram has given full disclosure to the current Government in relation to Coinygram’s business and regulatory status and has sought discussions with the Government with respect to Cryptocurrencies including bitcoins in Malta and the risk involved in dealing with or investing in the same.
+20.2 Coinygram has given full disclosure to the current Government in relation to Coinygram’s business and regulatory status and has sought discussions with the Government with respect to Cryptocurrencies including bitcoins in Lithuania and the risk involved in dealing with or investing in the same.

-The current regulatory status and permissibility of the use of cryptocurrencies, including bitcoins, in Malta is unclear.
+The current regulatory status and permissibility of the use of cryptocurrencies, including bitcoins, in Lithuania is unclear.
 The User is deemed to have understood, agreed to and accepted the risk and costs of such investment.

 21. Designated Director and Principal

 Coinygram shall appoint a Principal Officer and a Designated Director and will designated Senior Management as required under Applicable Law, along with setting up a compliance team, who shall be responsible for ensuring compliance, monitoring transactions, and sharing and reporting information as required under the law/regulations.

 22.1 These terms may be periodically reviewed and revised.
 The revised terms will

 be uploaded on the Coinygram Website and will reflect the modified date of the terms.
 The User is required to periodically visit the website and review terms and any changes thereto.

 22.2 Continued use of the Coinygram Services constitutes the agreement of User to the terms contained herein and any amendments thereto.

 22.3 This agreement or the responsibilities or benefits arising therefrom cannot be assigned by User save and except with the prior written consent of Coinygram.